Stochastic Buffer-Aided Relay-Assisted MEC in Time-Slotted Systems: Numerical Results and Discussions

 In the previous figures, we observed that as the task load increased, $\rho^*$ was either not changed or it changed smoothly between $0$ and $1$.
 Similarly, the changes in $P^*$ was smooth.
 It is interesting to note that this might not be the case in some system settings.
-To show that, we consider scenarios with very high computation capability at the HS, i.e., $q^c_h=0.99$ and moderate to high capabilities for the RS, i.e., $q^c_r$ from $0.05$ to $0.5$.
+To show that, we consider scenarios with very high computation capability at the HN, i.e., $q^c_h=0.99$ and moderate to high capabilities for the RN, i.e., $q^c_r$ from $0.05$ to $0.5$.
 Since the maximum possible channel service probabilities (i.e., at the maximum power) are approximately $0.368$, the ART and the ARE will increase rapidly if the value of $a$ gets close to that.
 Therefore, we consider $a$ up to $0.3$ to be able to show the details at the lower values of $a$ clearly.
 Fig.~\ref{fig:all_vs_a_qh_99} shows that the results of MART have trends similar to the ones in the previous figures, but the results of MARE are even more interesting than those shown before.
 Here, Fig.~\ref{fig:ART_vs_a_qh_99} indicates that in the cases of $q^c_r$ equal to $0.05$ and $0.07$ at low $a$, the ART of MARE has sharp decrease after increase.
 This can be explained by the sharp change of $\rho^*$ from $1$ to $0$ in Fig.~\ref{fig:rho_vs_a_qh_99} and the sharp change of $P^*$ from around $5$ mW to almost $10$ mW in Fig.~\ref{fig:P_vs_a_qh_99}, as follows.
-At low $a$, MARE does not find the RoD in the ART worth the RoI in the SAP and achieves lower ARE by assigning all the tasks to the RS.
-However, when $a$ increases over a specific value, MARE needs to reduce the load of the RS computing server but it finds that in the new situation, offloading all the tasks to the HS leads to a lower ARE compared with the case of distributing the tasks between the RS and HS.
-Since the delay at the computation buffer of the HS is very low, the delays at the HS-RS and RS-HS transmission buffers are the deciding factor; hence, a transmit power close to the maximum is used at the nodes to decrease the ART and keep the ARE low.
-Then, as $a$ increases more, MARE needs to reduce the load of the RS-HS and HS-RS transmission buffers and hence, some tasks are assigned to the RS again.
+At low $a$, MARE does not find the RoD in the ART worth the RoI in the SAP and achieves lower ARE by assigning all the tasks to the RN.
+However, when $a$ increases over a specific value, MARE needs to reduce the load of the RN computing server but it finds that in the new situation, offloading all the tasks to the HN leads to a lower ARE compared with the case of distributing the tasks between the RN and HN.
+Since the delay at the computation buffer of the HN is very low, the delays at the HN-RN and RN-HN transmission buffers are the deciding factor; hence, a transmit power close to the maximum is used at the nodes to decrease the ART and keep the ARE low.
+Then, as $a$ increases more, MARE needs to reduce the load of the RN-HN and HN-RN transmission buffers and hence, some tasks are assigned to the RN again.
 Note that in the case of $q^c_r=0.5$ with MARE, $\rho^*$ is $1$ for all the values of $a$.
-In our simulations, we have observed that this remains so and MARE does not distribute the tasks between the RS and HS, even if we increase $a$ over $0.3$ and up to the points that the ART gets very high and goes towards infinity.
-This is due to the fact that the maximum service probability of the transmission buffers is $0.368$, and the SS-RS and RS-SS links are the bottlenecks and will cause high ART if $a$ goes over $0.3$.
-Moreover, even though the HS computation probability is $0.99$, power consumption for offloading some tasks to the HS at high $a$ is not worth the decrease in the ART due to the large queuing in the RS-HS and HS-RS transmission buffers.
-Since $q^c_r=0.5$ is large enough to result in small queuing at the RS computation buffer, assigning all the tasks to the RS leads to lower ARE overall.
+In our simulations, we have observed that this remains so and MARE does not distribute the tasks between the RN and HN, even if we increase $a$ over $0.3$ and up to the points that the ART gets very high and goes towards infinity.
+This is due to the fact that the maximum service probability of the transmission buffers is $0.368$, and the SN-RN and RN-SN links are the bottlenecks and will cause high ART if $a$ goes over $0.3$.
+Moreover, even though the HN computation probability is $0.99$, power consumption for offloading some tasks to the HN at high $a$ is not worth the decrease in the ART due to the large queuing in the RN-HN and HN-RN transmission queues.
+Since $q^c_r=0.5$ is large enough to result in small queuing at the RN computation buffer, assigning all the tasks to the RN leads to lower ARE overall.